-For over nearly a century, we have had a role innovating newer and better ways of doing concrete construction.
+For nearly a century, we have had a role in innovating newer and better ways of doing concrete construction.
 From our beginnings in concrete formwork, through our role in major Chicago landmarks like Comiskey Park and the John Hancock Center, to breakthrough uses of 3D modeling today, we have never been satisfied leaving anything as is.

 After almost 90 years in business, and since 1998 performing full service concrete construction, Adjustable Forms is renamed Adjustable Concrete Construction.
-The name change aligns with the company’s commitment to unparalleled expertise and service in teh concrete industry.
+The name change aligns with the company’s commitment to unparalleled expertise and service in the concrete industry.

 Adjustable Forms announces Eric Lindquist promoted to President.
 James Lindquist assumes position of CEO.

 After outgrowing the office and warehouse facility, Adjustable Forms completes their state of the art new headquarters on same site in Lombard, IL.